HicrestLaboratory/SPARTA/README.md

 source files are stored in the src folder:
-	-Test.cpp shows an example of how reading, conversion, rows reorder and sparse-dense multiplication work for several input matrix format.
+* Test.cpp shows an example of how reading, conversion, rows reorder and sparse-dense multiplication work for several input matrix format.
-	-setblks.cpp contains tools to handle interactions (conversion, reorder) between SparMat and VBSparMat objects.
+* setblks.cpp contains tools to handle interactions (conversion, reorder) between SparMat and VBSparMat objects.
-	-utilities.cpp contains other tools (mainly interaction with SparMat objects).
+* utilities.cpp contains other tools (mainly interaction with SparMat objects).

 To try the tool, use 'make test'